mkuti/corklagos-venture/README.md

 - The same shopping bag changes color if listings added and also shows the current total of the bag, with the sumn incrementing when user adds more items.
 - Each nav-item brings the user to other pages.
 - Home nav-item disappear once user is logged in.

-__Feature 2 - Footer__
+__Feature 2: Footer__
 - For adding an easier navigation and to match the current trend of most commercial websites, we've added the same links as the navbar.
 - A contact form can be filled by user with his contact details, a subject and a message and will be sent to the business owner via emailjs.
 - A bottom banner explains to user that the website is designed for educational purpose.

-__Feature 3 - African print left banner__
+__Feature 3: African print left banner__
-Since the business owners' country of origin and the purpose of the website is to trade with an African country and maybe more, we have added an African print as a left border which shows on every page and every screens.
+- Since the business owners' country of origin and the purpose of the website is to trade with an African country and maybe more, we have added an African print as a left border which shows on every page and every screens.
 Its colors match perfectly the rest of the website and logo.

 #### Features on expertise page:
+__Feature 4: Photo and pitch__
+- Photo shows modern business team, professional but smiling, ready to support their clients.
+- Pitch or slogan confirms the commitment, purpose and availability, reminding the users that the business is about an international trade.
+It also reassure the users of their engagement towards both sides of the business which is unique in the trade.

-__Feature 3__
+__Feature 5: Flipping cards__
-* Feature 4 -
+-  Unique way to introduce the abilities of a business by revealing those behind iconic animals from the African continent.
+- The idea is to attract the eyes and catch the attention of the user by only showing the content behind photos.
+- A leopard with fierce and determined eyes which can reassure the users of the expertise and impressive goals of expansion displayed by the business.
+- An eagle, showing the flexibility and connection of the business going beyond lands.
+- Giraffes inviting the users to participate in this goal of expansion and network.

 * Feature 5 -
 * Feature 6 -
 * Feature 7 -